 "Concluding from these various symptoms that he was suffering with hydrophobia, he [Buisson] resolved to make an end of himself by suffocating himself in a vapor [steam] bath.
 With this view, he raised the heat very, very, hot, but was delighted, no less than surprised, to find that all his pains disappeared.
 He went out of the bath completely cured, ate a hearty dinner, and drank more freely than was usual with him.
 He adds that he has treated more than fourscore persons who have been bitten by mad dogs in a similar manner, and they all recovered, with the exception of a child seven years old, who died in a vapour bath he was administering."Kloss, Back to Eden, p.
 493.

-Water therapists normally work with a steam bath temperature of 115o-120o F. (See our Water Therapy Manual (see order sheet) for detailed information on steam baths, pp. 131-138.)
+Water therapists normally work with a steam bath temperature of 115o-120o F. (See our Water Therapy Manual (see book store) for detailed information on steam baths, pp. 131-138.)
 Those with diabetes, valvular heart disease, extreme arteriosclerosis, or emaciation should not use a steam bath.